Royal Small Arms Factory: Weapons designed / built at RSAF Enfield

 The RSAF, Enfield, was famous for its Pattern Room which was a collection, or master set, of every weapon made at RSAF Enfield.
-After closure this collection was moved to ROF Nottingham; which has since closed.
+After closure this collection was moved to ROF Nottingham, which has since closed.
 The collection is now held at the Royal Armouries Museum, Leeds.

 Closure and reuse of the site

 Local government boundary changes meant that the majority of the site was now within the London Borough of Enfield.
-The necessary outline planning permissions were obtained for site redevelopment; making closure of the site attractive to its new owners.
+The necessary outline planning permissions were obtained for site redevelopment, making closure of the site attractive to its new owners.

-Closure was announced on 12 August 1987, shortly after privatisation as Royal Ordnance, and the site closed in 1988; the machinery was auctioned off in November 1988.
+Closure was announced in August 1987, shortly after privatisation as Royal Ordnance.
+The site closed in 1988.
+The machinery was auctioned off in November 1988.
 BAe then formed a joint venture with the property company Trafalgar House to redevelop the site.

 The majority of the site is now covered by a large housing development called Enfield Island Village.
 The original machine shop frontage and the older part of the rear structure has been retained and was converted into workshops and retail units by the Enfield Enterprise Agency, making use of European Union (ERDF) funding.
-The buildings also house the RSAF Interpretation centre which can be viewed by appointment only.
+The buildings house the RSAF Interpretation centre which can be viewed by appointment only.

-The Rifles public house originally known as the Royal Small Arms Tavern was compulsorily purchased by the government at the time of the First World War.
+The Rifles public house originally known as the Royal Small Arms Tavern was compulsorily purchased by the government during the First World War.
 It closed down in 2004 after a large fire damaged the structure.
 The partially destroyed building is currently standing (2015).
 Other pubs which had been built for local works remain standing including The Greyhound just west of the River Lea and The Plough in Sewardstone.